kjappelbaum/pyepal/docs/index.rst

 PyPAL: Pareto active learning for Python
 =========================================

-This package uses an active learning approach to efficiently and confidently identify the Pareto front with any model that can output a mean and a standard deviation.
+This package uses an active learning approach to efficiently and confidently identify the Pareto front with any regression model that can output a mean and a standard deviation.

 It works with any number of objectives, missing data, and is highly customizable.